14 Best vocabulary apps to improve your communication skills

 Further reading: How to improve memory | Visualization Techniques

-What are the best vocabulary apps in 2023?
-Which vocabulary building apps have you used to learn new words or improve English words and expressions?
+What are the best vocabulary apps in 2025?
+Which tools have you used to learn new words or improve English words and expressions?
 Do you use tools such as Word of the Day to develop your language skills?
 Let us know in the comments.

-Disclosure: This article contains affiliate links to some providers of vocabulary apps. courselounge may receive a commission for purchases made through these links.
+Disclosure: This article contains affiliate links to some of our partners. courselounge may receive a commission for purchases made through these links.
 It does not add any extra costs.
 All reviews, opinions, descriptions and comparisons expressed here are our own.